lurisan/Blog/README.md

 Deployed a simple web app to calculate my monthly totals, feel free to use

-- Strict format required or else error is thrown without any highlight
+- Strict format required or else an error is thrown without any highlight
-- One month calculation at a time
+- One-month calculation at a time
-- User Profile and Online data maintanance facility in pipeline
+- User Profile and Online data maintenance facility in the pipeline
 - Alternative type web-app **MAYBE** made in Django too
-- Mightbe integrated to Expense App (Not yet deployed)
+- Might be integrated into Expense App (Not yet deployed)
 - [**Check it out**](https://angcalc.web.app)
 <br />
 <br />